Slip detection for robot hands

 Validation questions

 Bench slip detection is not enough.
-A useful robot page should ask whether slip was detected during real manipulation, with the same skin, object set, and gripper geometry.
+Ask whether slip was detected during real manipulation, with the same skin, object set, and gripper geometry.

 Latency matters.
 A perfect classifier that fires too late will not save the grasp.